Mr-Jellyroll/telemetry_toolkit/README.md

 ## Installation

-1. Clone the repo or you can install the package directly from PyPI:
+1. Clone the repo and you can install the package directly from PyPI:
 ```bash
 pip install telemetry_toolkit
 ```